-Special Education Students
+Students with Special Education Services

-Sage Oak Charter Schools will collect information about a student's special education eligibility or services.
-The parents/guardians of a child should submit to the Special Education Department a complete copy of his/her most recent IEP (Individualized Education Plan), 504 plan, or any related special education documentation, if your child was receiving special education services in the past.
+Sage Oak Charter Schools will collect information about a student's special education eligibility and services.
+The parents/guardians of a child should submit to the Special Education Department a complete copy of his/her most recent

+IEP (Individualized Education Program), 504 plan, or any related special education documentation, if your child was receiving special education services in the past.
 In addition, Sage Oak will comply with all relevant obligations under the law, including taking reasonable steps to promptly obtain relevant pupil records from the previous school in which your child was enrolled, including records relating to providing special education and related services to your child.
 If you have a student who receives special education services, please review this Notice of Procedural Safeguards to understand the special education rights of both parents and students.